-We have reviewed the accompanying interim consolidated statement of financial position of Palm Hills Development "PHD" (S.A.E) as of 31 March 2025 as well as the related interim consolidated statements of profit or loss and comprehensive income and the interim consolidated statements of changes in equity and cash flows for the three-month period ending on that date and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with Egyptian Accounting Standards Issued by Ministerial Resolution No. (110) for the year 2015 and its amendments, our responsibility is limited to expressing a conclusion on the periodic financial statements in accordance with our limited examination of them.
+We have reviewed the accompanying interim consolidated statement of financial position of Palm Hills Development "PHD" (S.A.E) on June 30, 2025as well as the related interim consolidated statements of profit or loss and comprehensive income and the interim consolidated statements of changes in equity and cash flows for the six months period ending on that date and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with Egyptian Accounting Standards Issued by Ministerial Resolution No. (110) for the year 2015 and its amendments, our responsibility is limited to expressing a conclusion on the periodic financial statements in accordance with our limited examination of them.

-SCOPE OF REVIEW
+SCOPE OF LIMITED REVIEW